 If you have enabled replication, you can create multiple dataflows, in addition to the default dataflow, and configure them in the same way.
-Look out for the Create button in the Monitor tab of the data manager after you enable replication.
-See #bi_integrate_replication__bi_integrate_replication.
+Look out for the Create Dataflow button in the Dataflows & Recipes tab of the data manager after you enable replication.
+See #bi integrate replication bi integrate replication.